publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schII/m__us_usc_t7_s7937.md

         (2) __No overlap__

-            Notwithstanding paragraph (1), a quota period may not be established that overlaps an existing quota period or a special quota period established under subsection (b) of this section.
+            Notwithstanding paragraph (1), a quota period may not be established that overlaps an existing quota period or a special quota period established under subsection (b).

 ([Pub.
 L. 107–171, title I, § 1207][/us/pl/107/171/s1207], May 13, 2002, [116 Stat.
 161][/us/stat/116/161]; [Pub.
 L. 109–171, title I, § 1103(a)][/us/pl/109/171/s1103/a], Feb.
 8, 2006, [120 Stat.
 5][/us/stat/120/5].)